mamei16/LLM_Web_search/README.md

 # Give your local LLM the ability to search the web!
 This project gives local LLMs the ability to search the web by outputting a specific command.
-Once the command has found in the model output using a regular expression, [duckduckgo-search](https://pypi.org/project/duckduckgo-search/) is used to search the web and return a number of result pages.
+Once the command has been found in the model output using a regular expression, [duckduckgo-search](https://pypi.org/project/duckduckgo-search/) is used to search the web and return a number of result pages.
 Finally, an ensemble of LangChain's [Contextual compression](https://python.langchain.com/docs/modules/data_connection/retrievers/contextual_compression/) and